QuestCode/thema-2.1-slm/ICC/First Formal Meeting/Minutes Meeting 04-06-2014.md

 - Query 3: 1 minute.

 #### Language
-The entire interface and data will be in English.
+The interface and data will be in English.
+No need for Lithuanian translations due to the many international students at the university.

 #### Reporting
 Monthly service reports.